 4 Tips for Quantifying Your Achievements

-Quantifying your achievements is great way to “beef up” your resume.
-Using specific numbers, scores, and percentages not only makes you sound more credible, it also helps recruiters understand the impact you’ve had in previous positions.
+Quantifying your achievements is a great way to “beef up” your resume.
+Using specific numbers, scores, and percentages not only makes you sound more credible, but it also helps recruiters understand the impact you’ve had in previous positions.
 You can also use numbers to convey personal characteristics, such as reliability and drive.

 If you work in a numbers-rich field like construction or consulting, it’s easy to find statistics and dollar amounts to use in your resume.
 But what if you’re in a field where the numbers are less obvious?